-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 Miho Museum

-Miho Museum is one of the most unique museum in Japan and places Shiga prefecture (Next to Kyoto prefecture).
+Miho Museum is one of the most unique museum in Japan and it is located in Shiga prefecture (Next to Kyoto prefecture).

 The feature is their wide-range collections and their concept “Promoting Beauty, Peace and Joy Through Art”.